Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 • Optional: 1-inch piece fresh ginger, sliced

-• Optional: 2-3 dried jujube dates for sweetness
+• Optional: 2 to 3 dried jujube dates for sweetness

 Instructions: